-Content Updated: April 15, 2026
+Content Updated: May 13, 2026

 What Is A Kissing Bug?

 Kissing bug is an insect about 1.9 cm long, usually dark brown or black with red or orange markings along the edges of their bodies.
 They are often referred to as assassin bugs or cone-nosed bugs and are known for feeding on blood from animals and humans, similar to mosquitoes.
 In Australia, true kissing bugs that transmit Chagas disease are not commonly found, but some related species may look similar and can still bite if disturbed.
 These insects are mostly nocturnal, hiding during the day in cracks, wall gaps, or sheltered outdoor areas, and becoming active at night when they feed.
 They are called “kissing bug” because their bites are often found around the face or mouth while a person is sleeping.
 Although their bites can cause irritation, redness, and intense itching, the risk of disease transmission in Australia is extremely low.
 However, scratching the bite can lead to skin infections, and some individuals may experience allergic reactions that require medical attention.
+Kissing bugs are blood-feeding insects that can occasionally appear in Sydney homes and outdoor areas.
+Although true disease-carrying species are rare in Australia, their bites can still cause pain, swelling, and allergic reactions.
+In this guide, EMK Termite & Pest Control Sydney explains how to identify kissing bugs, understand the risks, and prevent infestations.

 Kissing bugs are medium-sized insects that can grow between 1/2 inch to 1 inch in length, roughly the size of a small coin.
 They have a distinctive elongated body shape and straight, thin mouthparts that are tucked neatly under their body when not in use.